tronpartnerships/TBT-MIA-Engagement-Bounties/README.md

 **NILE Testnet Tokens**

-Visit https://nileex.io/join/getJoinPage and enter your TRONLink Address in the first input box to receive 2000 TRX.
+Visit [NILEEX](https://nileex.io/join/getJoinPage) and enter your TRONLink Address in the first input box to receive 2000 TRX on NILE testnet.

-Alternatively, follow @TronTest2 on Twitter, then Tweet your wallet address and tag the @TronTest2 account with "NILE" in the body for 10,000 TRX!
+Alternatively, follow [@TronTest2](https://twitter.com/TronTest2) on Twitter, then Tweet your wallet address and tag the @TronTest2 account with "NILE" in the body for 10,000 TRX!

 **Submissions**